hnikenna/data_analysis_repo/README.md

 # Data Analysis With Python

-Below are few projects I have developed pertaining to Data Analysis, Machine Learning and Artificial Intelligence
+Here are a few projects I have developed pertaining to Data Analysis, Machine Learning and Artificial Intelligence
 ---
 ### Table of content